|

 Remark: A problem that appeared during the interwar period was that unlike deficit countries, surplus countries were not under any pressure to adjust their BP.
 A deficit country was compelled to take some kind of action to restore equilibrium, but a surplus country can accumulate reserves indefinitely.
 (This is still true even today.
 IMF monitors currency practices of deficit countries that receive loans.)
 Britain adopted deflationary policy in the 1920s, but the surplus countries (US + France) did not participate in the adjustment process. |

-| Article VIII | Article VIII: forbids members to restrict current
+Article VIII | Article VIII forbids restrictions on current

 account balances.
 Members are obligated to maintain the convertibility